NAIC Climate Risk Disclosure Survey Results - Home

 i.
 Response Submissions

 Mandatory disclosure will depend on the premium amounts reported for the most immediate prior financial reporting year.
-If an insurer reports over $100,000,000 for 2017, it must complete the survey and submit it on or before August 31, 2018.
+If an insurer reports over $100,000,000 on its Annual Schedule T filing with the NAIC, it must complete the survey.
 However, if an insurer reports less than that, it will not be required to complete and file the survey, but it may do so voluntarily.

 ii.
 Quantitative and Forward-Looking Information